 3. Companies with a Resident Signatory

-If at least one authorised signatory already has an Emirates ID, the process becomes much smoother.
-The bank can proceed under that person’s credentials while still listing non-resident shareholders in the account documentation.
+If at least one authorised signatory already has an Emirates ID, the process becomes significantly smoother.
+The bank can proceed with account opening while still listing non-resident shareholders in the structure.

 What Documents You’ll Need

-Even without an Emirates ID, banks will ask for extensive documentation to satisfy UAE Central Bank regulations.
-The standard requirements in 2025 include:
+Even without an Emirates ID, banks will ask for a fairly detailed set of documents to meet UAE Central Bank compliance requirements:

-- Proof of business activity, such as contracts, invoices, or business plans
+• Proof of business activity (contracts, invoices, or business plan)

-- Bank reference letter or six-month statement from an existing bank account
+• Bank reference letter or six-month statement (if available)

-Most UAE banks, including Emirates NBD and ADCB, will not finalise account activation until they have verified both the company’s operations and the personal credentials of the authorised signatories.
+Most UAE banks, including Emirates NBD and ADCB, will not fully activate the account until both identity and business activity are properly verified.

 Challenges to Expect

-Opening a corporate bank account in Dubai without Emirates ID isn’t straightforward.
-You should be aware of the following:
+Opening a corporate bank account in Dubai without Emirates ID comes with clear limitations and delays that most applicants underestimate:

 1. Stricter KYC and Due Diligence